 - The early pregnancy symptoms start to disappear slowly

-If you do not experience any of these symptoms, set up an initial visit to the doctor for a basic checkup.
+If you experience any of these symptoms, set up an initial visit to the doctor for a checkup, recommends the experts at the American Pregnancy Association.
 Read on to know what your first OB appointment entails.

 How To Prepare For The First OB Appointment?